Sathwik656/CivicEye/README.md

-# **RoadWatch: Traffic Violation Detection Software**
+# **CivicEye: Traffic Violation Detection Software**

 ## **Introduction**
-RoadWatch is an innovative software designed to detect and monitor traffic violations using home-based CCTV cameras.
+CivicEye is an innovative software designed to detect and monitor traffic violations using home-based CCTV cameras.
 It empowers users to identify common traffic rule violations, such as riding without helmets or triple riding, in real-time.
 The software integrates seamlessly with user-provided CCTV systems, processes violations locally, and sends critical data and evidence to a centralized database.
 Users can access detailed violation logs and reports via a dedicated website.

 ---